-Simply Law Jobs has revealed the top 10 highest paying jobs in the UK law industry in 2018.
+Simply Law Jobs has released its latest annual report, and are happy to reveal the top 10 highest paying legal jobs in 2019.

 - Legal Counsel

 - Head of Legal

 Alongside revealing the roles with the highest paying average salary in 2019, the report also revealed the YoY difference in average salaries in the industry from 2017-18.

 The list remains very similar to the 2018 results, however we can see a few switches between some of the roles.